 Cincy SC uses only professional coaches and our coaches will be at your training sessions and games.
 Only the best coaches in the city are being offered coaching opportunities at Cincy SC.
 Your coach will be directly overseen by Russell Lewis, our Director of Soccer Operations.

 Why does the Cincinnati Soccer Club use professional head coaches at all age groups?

 We believe that the best development occurs when coaches consistently apply our curriculum and training methods throughout a player’s journey through the Cincy SC youth system.
 In order to effectively implement the curriculum, professional coaches are needed at every age group.
 This approach also ensures that our evaluation of players is as objective and performance-based as possible.

 What if my player doesn’t make the top team?

 In many clubs it is important to make the top team because those are the only teams with quality coaching.
 At Cincy SC, we have professional, quality coaches at all levels.
 Additionally, every player has access to the most experienced coaches in the club through the weekly age group-based training sessions.
 We seek to place players in the best situation for their development, which usually means competing against similar levels of opponents, with some opportunities to gain confidence and some opportunities to struggle.
 All kids develop at different rates, and a 2nd team player at a younger level can become the best player in the club at a later time.

 What will happen after tryouts?

-The soccer year includes seasons in the fall and spring.
-However, the club offers many opportunities throughout the summer for all players to participate and winter training opportunities.
-You will receive more information about these activities after tryouts.
+The soccer year includes seasons in the fall and spring, as well as winter indoor training.
+The club also offers many opportunities throughout the summer for all players to participate and some supplemental camps for players that want more soccer (you will receive more information about these activities throughout the year).

 What age group should my child be trying out for?